NatTuck/khoury-ntuck/courses/2018/09/cs3650/plan.md

+---
+layout: default
+---

 # Core Course Concepts

  * Learning how to figure out an API is more important than learning an API.
  * Linux has man pages and it's possible to use them to figure out how the POSIX API works.

+Homework vs. Challenges:

+ * A student who doesn't complete a homework 100% should have done better.
+ * A student who doesn't complete a challenge 100%, especially if they fail the "challenge goal", is still on track.

 # Homework Schedule